Jason Becker: Equipment

 Becker has allowed Paradise Guitars USA to release a Jason Becker signature guitar.
 It is similar in appearance to the numbered Peavey, but with a different headstock shape.

 Becker used various types of amplifiers in his music.
 Before joining Cacophony, he used a small Peavey Studio Pro 40 with the older style Peavey vertical silver stripes on the grille cloth.
 During his early days Becker was also seen with a red Marshall JCM800 head and 4x12 cabinet.

-For the first Cacophony album, Becker used an ADAMP1 preamp.
+For the first Cacophony album, Becker used an ADA MP1 preamp.
 He recorded Perpetual Burn with a borrowed 1970s Marshall half stack and a BOSS Super Overdrive and Cacophony's second album was recorded with a Carvin X100B stack.

 For the David Lee Roth album A Little Ain't Enough, Becker used "eight different Marshall amps."
 He also used the SX300H head at some point during that era.
-After Cacophony, Becker used various amps, including a "Fender M80", an unknown Marshall amp, an ADA Preamp and possibly the aforementioned Peavey combo.
+After Cacophony, Becker used various amps, including a "Fender M80", an unknown Marshall amp, an ADA preamp and possibly the aforementioned Peavey combo.

 Becker typically used Dean Markley and SIT strings.